-In conversations with so many parents about how to manage children between two households, you soon realise that many are overwhelmed with what has to be discussed and organised with their ex to ensure everybody stays sane.
-Relationships Australia has produced a great parenting plan document that walks you though all the areas needing resolution.
+After having conversations with parents about how to manage children between two households, you soon realise that many parents are overwhelmed with what has to be discussed and organised with their ex to ensure everybody stays sane.
+An Australian support service, Relationships Australia, has produced a great parenting plan document that walks you though all the areas needing resolution.
 This can be used as part of your Parenting Orders submitted to the courts.
-With emotions running high, sometimes adults are the ones who act like children, so their suggestions are guidelines as to how to frame the plan collaboratively and positively.
+With emotions running high, sometimes adults are the ones who act like children, so their suggestions are guidelines on how to frame the plan collaboratively and positively.
 Here is a quick overview of the sections, with a link to the full plan following.

 This is all about how you and your ex will communicate in the best interests of the children.
 It takes into account communication modes, respect, religion, values and principles, major decisions, relatives and contact with the children when you are apart.
 Tips include: